Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision: Evaluating the Rotation Estimation Module

 \subsection{Rotation Estimation with Spatial Transformer Network (STN) on Rotated MNIST}

-As our proposed rotation estimation module with the GP-Pooling operator is similar but complimentary to the spatial transformer (STN), we evaluate the STN with/without our GP-Pooling to see if the GP-Pooling is helpful in STN. we use the same rotation estimation modules evaluated in section \ref{sec:rot_mnist}.
+As our proposed rotation estimation module with the GP-Pooling operator is similar and complementary to the spatial transformer (STN), we evaluate the STN with and without our GP-Pooling to see if it is helpful in STN.
+We use the same rotation estimation modules evaluated in section \ref{sec:rot_mnist}.
 Descriptions of the baselines are in Table \ref{tab:baselines_rot_mnist} (\textbf{last three rows}).
 As we estimate the rotation parameters, the transformation matrix of the STN is restricted to a rotation matrix in the form of Equation \ref{eq:rot_matrix}.
-We train three baselines STNs using digit labels as the ground truth because STN is trained with digit classification task in MNIST dataset.
-However during testing, in order to see how the GP-Pooling operator affects the performance of rotation estimation, we do not care about the predicted digit but evaluate the estimation of rotation produced by the rotation estimation module, an intermediate output of the overall network.
+We train three baseline STNs using digit labels as the ground truth because STN is trained with a digit classification task in the MNIST dataset.
+However, during testing, to see how the GP-Pooling operator affects the performance of rotation estimation, we do not care about the predicted digit and, instead, evaluate the estimation of rotation produced by the rotation estimation module, an intermediate output of the overall network.

 \textbf{Training Details.} As we are solving a classification task during training, we use Cross Entropy Loss instead of Euclidean Loss.
 All other training details are the same as in section \ref{sec:rot_mnist}.